-Major Findings: The teaching skills are improved among graduates and post graduate in-service teachers when they are practice in group clinical supervision model than the traditional method.
+2. The teaching skills are improved among in-service teachers having 0-5 years of teaching experience and 6-10 years of teaching experience when they are exposed to group clinical supervision model than the traditional method.
 But a minimum of exposure of Group clinical supervision model is needed to get the improvement of teaching skills among in-service teachers.
 With the exposure of GCSM in a fixed intervals we can observe more impact of this GCSM in the enhancement of teaching skills among the in-service teachers.